felixdivo/Hackathon-2024/README.md

 ### Conventions in the data

 A pixel in the mask and gripper files corresponds to 1mm in the real world.
-The gripper SVGs are also scaled accordingly.
+The gripper pngs are also scaled accordingly.

 The coordinates in an image are given in the following way: